StefanSchroeder/Golang-Ellipsoid/README.md

 ### To

-The To-Function computes the distance in meters as a Float64 and the bearing in degrees [0...360[ as a Float64.
+The To-Function computes the distance in the units provided to Init as a Float64 and the bearing in degrees [0...360[ or Radian.
 Input parameters are the latitude and longitude of the starting point and latitude and longitude of the destination.
 All parameters are Float64.
-The bearing is the compass direction when standing on the starting point and looking towards the destination point.
+The bearing is the direction when standing on the starting point and looking towards the destination point.
 Obviously the compass direction is not too meaningful near the poles.

 	distance, bearing := geo1.To(lat1, lon1, lat2, lon2)

 ### At

-The At-Function does interesting stuff.

-The Intermediate-Function does interesting stuff.
+Returns the list latitude,longitude in degrees or radians that is a specified range and bearing from a given location.

+    lat2, lon2  = geo.At( lat1, lon1, range, bearing )

+### Intermediate

+Takes two coordinates with longitude and latitude; and a step count and returns range and bearing and an array with the lons and lats of intermediate points on a straight line (whatever that is on an ellipsoid), INCLUDING the start and the endpoint.

+So if you put in point1 and point2 with step count 4, the output will be (you make 4 hops, right?)

+	point1
+	i1
+	i2
+	i3
+	point2

+Each point is two float64 values, lat and lon, thus you have an array with 4*2 + 2 = 5*2 cells.

+Steps shall not be 0.

+I havent tested the upper limit for steps.

+### ToECEF

 The ToECEF-Function does interesting stuff.

+### ToLLA

 The ToLLA-Function does interesting stuff.

+### Notes

 If you need background information read the code or go to Geo::Ellipsoid, that is the Perl module on CPAN that this package is a port of.